January 14th, 2016

 Sometimes you need to take a look at who you reached out to and reevaluate if they were the best person.
 Editor-in-chiefs are a hard target and usually don’t oversee contributed content outside their internal team.
 This is where it is important to take a look at managing editors, section editors, assistant editors, and contributor network editors.

 Usually websites will have a “contribute content” or “write for us page” that will truly give you the best person to contact, but most of the time it is directed toward an firstname.lastname@example.org email or email@example.com.

 All in all, there is no perfect outreach mix or standard recipe for success in finding guest posting opportunities.
-Looking back on 2015, I’ve realized it’s all about trial and error and remaining positive.
+Looking back, I’ve realized it’s all about trial and error and remaining positive.
 Eventually, an editor will appreciate the time you put into the research and you will have your glistening headshot and article on their homepage in no time!

 There are no comments yet.